The Rancho Cucamonga Transient Occupancy Tax Measure

 Required Fiscal Accountability Keeps All Funds Local

-• All money raised by the potential measure could only be used to fund local services and infrastructure within Rancho Cucamonga City limits
+• All money raised by the measure could only be used to fund local services and infrastructure within Rancho Cucamonga City limits

 • A clear system of accountability would be required, including annual independent audits and public disclosure of spending